Frequently Asked Questions

 See the current costs on the Tuition and Scholarships page

-After registering and the first week of classes, you can pay for tuition and fees in the Student Business Office in Old Main (OM) 110.
+After registering, your advisor will let you know when you can pay for tuition and fees online or in the Student Business Office in Old Main (OM) 110.
 We generally recommend that students open checking accounts from an American bank after they arrive at Western.

 |IEP Payment Methods||Cash||Debit (Visa or MasterCard)||Credit Card (Visa, MasterCard, American Express, or Discover)|